SteveTheGamemaker/GMGym/docs.md

 ## Overview

-The RLCar demo environment presents a simulated racetrack where a car, potentially controlled by an AI agent, learns to navigate and collect rewards.
+The RLCar demo environment presents a simulated racetrack where a car, controlled by an AI reinforcement learning(RL) agent, learns to navigate and collect rewards.
 This document delves into the intricate details of the environment's design and mechanics, emphasizing how they facilitate the learning process.

 ## Core Components